Terms and Conditions for Catered Accommodation

 2. Securing exclusive use of a chalet: Groups wishing to secure the exclusive use of a chalet must occupy a minimum number of 8 paying beds.
 Children under 3 years are not included in minimum occupancy numbers, which is particularly applicable during peak holiday weeks such as Christmas, New Year, Feb half term and Easter.

 3. Single/Empty Bed Supplements: A supplement of 60% of the adult rate (90% during peak dates) is payable if guests wish to book a single room or keep beds empty to ensure exclusive use of the chalet.

 4. Cancellations or alterations by you: Should you wish to make any changes to your arrangements after they have been confirmed, you must advise us in writing.
 Any alterations made to the existing booking, except additions or name changes (which are free of charge) will be deemed a cancellation.
 Cancellation charges are non-negotiable and apply as follows:

 Deposits are not refundable

-Within 70 days of your arrival date charged at 50% of the total
+Cancellation within 70 days of your arrival date charged at 50% of the total

-Within 42 days of your arrival date charged at 75% of the total
+Cancellation within 42 days of your arrival date charged at 75% of the total

 If one occupant of a twin/double room cancels before the balance payment has been received, a single/empty bed supplement is payable by the remaining occupant unless a replacement person can be found.